Wayne is my brother so when I was looking at writing a page about the Māori Haka I naturally thought of him because Wayne, rugby and haka go hand in

 my plate once.
 That was when he poisoned himself eating tūtū berries up

-in the bush on Mt Ngongotaha.
+in the bush on Mt Ngongotaha - and we never let him forget it.
 It's lucky he's here at all because

 those berries actually killed a circus elephant around the same time.